belastingdienst/opr-paas/docs/user-guide/02_groups-and-users.md

 !!! note

     When both an LDAP query and a list of users is defined, the LDAP query takes precedence above the users.
-The paas operator will, in that case, no create a group, relying on the `oc adm group sync` to manage it.
+The paas operator will, in that case, not create a group, relying on the `oc adm group sync` to manage it.

 !!! example